Tusharbhosalehub/PRODIGY_WD_03/README.md

 Explore the codebase, experiment with customization, and challenge your friends or the AI to a game.

 ## Contribution
 Contributions are welcome!
-Whether you're interested in fixing bugs,
+Whether you're interested in fixing bugs, improving the user interface, or adding new features, your input is valued.
+Please refer to the Contribution Guidelines for more details.